Find out more about who we are and what we do

 RESEARCH AT A GLANCE

-Research shows that when parents are involved in education, their children do better.
+Research shows that when parents and carers are involved in education, their children do better.
 Benefits have been documented to include:

 Better parent - child relations